Queered/Queered/README.md

 Max power: 1.8TB UDP with 2.100 bots only due a GitHub, Microsoft, GitLab exploit Max botcount: 40-45k using IPCams and routers

+QUEERED BOTNET IS BACK https://t.me/sorabotnet current power is 20k bots 1.2t at the time im writing this text